LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 the same
 name.

-* `'N'`: 'now' order sections with this attribute first
+* '`N`': 'now' order sections with this attribute first
 * `(no qualifier)`: order sections with this attribute next
-* `'P'`: 'postpone' order sections with this attribute last
+* '`P`': 'postpone' order sections with this attribute last